 Before you hire an attorney, make sure they are qualified.
 95% of Oregon personal injury attorneys rarely, if ever, go to trial.
 Most are not very good at it and have had little success at trial.
 If you hire a lawyer who does not try cases, you are stuck taking whatever the insurance company offers.
 Anyone can say that they are aggressive and will fight for your rights.
 Make them prove it.

-Without the threat of a lawyer who is willing to go to trial and seek a big jury verdict, why would an insurance company pay you what your claim is really worth?
-Lawsuits can be expensive, and many people do not have the money to pursue their claim.
-In every case, I advance all costs associated with pursuing your case and I do not ask you for a penny until we recover from the other side.
+Without the threat of an attorney who is willing to go to trial and seek a big jury verdict, why would an insurance company pay you what your claim is really worth?

 Trial attorney with experience can make the difference.